-On 24 May 2007, Areva announced that it did not intend to continue bidding for REpower and that it had entered into a co-operation agreement ("Co-operation Agreement") with the Company.
+The initial offer from SWG followed an offer announced by AREVA S.A. of France ("Areva").
+Following further bids by both parties, on 24 May 2007, Areva announced that it did not intend to continue bidding for REpower and that it had entered into a co-operation agreement ("Co-operation Agreement") with the Company.
 See below for further details on the Co-operation Agreement.
-Following the conclusion of the REpower Offer, the Company (through its subsidiaries SWG and SE Drive Technik GmbH) holds 33.85 per cent. of REpower's capital.
+Following the conclusion of the REpower Offer, the Company (through its subsidiaries SWG and SE Drive Technik GmbH ("SEDT")) holds 33.85 per cent. of REpower's capital.
 The Group has paid approximately €450 million for the aggregate number of REpower shares purchased or subscribed to date.
 As a result of the entry into the Co-operation Agreement and the REpower Takeover Agreement, the Company now controls, through voting pool agreements with Martifer and Areva, a further 53.25 per cent. of the votes in REpower.
 Therefore in aggregate the Group now controls, either directly or through voting pool agreements, approximately 87 per cent. of the votes in REpower.

-The final offer of SWG of €150.00 for each ordinary equity share values the equity share capital of REpower at approximately €1.35 billion, based on the outstanding equity share capital of REpower as at the date of this Offering Circular and such final offer price.
-The final offer of SWG represents a premium of 109.9 per cent. on the average volume weighted share price of REpower for the three months immediately preceding the AREVA Announcement.
-The acquisition of the REpower shares will be financed by certain tranches of the Acquisition Facility, as refinanced by the proceeds of the Bonds.
+The final offer of SWG of €150.00 for each ordinary equity share values the equity share capital of REpower at approximately €1.35 billion, based on the outstanding equity share capital of REpower as at 1 June 2007 and such final offer price.
+The final offer of SWG represented a premium of 109.9 per cent. on the average volume weighted share price of REpower for the three months immediately preceding the announcement of the initial AREVA offer.
+The acquisition of the REpower shares was financed by certain tranches of the Acquisition Facility.
+This was refinanced in part from the proceeds of the Initial Bonds and is in part intended to be refinanced from the proceeds of the Bonds.